Nancy LT Hamilton

 ***The following companies and their products are not being singled out as dangerous.
 They were randomly chosen to represent a sampling of the different fluxes and solders that are available.
 Please find and read the MSDS for the flux and/or solder that you use.
 (Wow, what a nag – Nancy has already harped on this TWICE already!)
 Learn what chemicals are present in your materials and the associated health risks of these chemicals.
 Keep those lungs pink and perky!

 - MSDS Link – Jewelry Brazing Flux made by Superior Flux

 - MSDS Link – Nokorode Regular Paste Flux made by RectorSeal

 - MSDS Link – SSWS100 – 96/4 Solder Wire & Flux Kit – made by Bernzomatic a Worthington Industries Company at Tool Depot.

 - MSDS Link- 50/50 Leaded Solder, made by Bernzomatic a Worthington Industries Company, available at Grainger.

 Thanks, Scraps at YouTube for bringing the soldering iron, its solder, and fluxes to my attention!

 My New Soldering Area Fume Ventilation System

-The system, described below, can be used over your soldering area, under your soldering are, next to your soldering area, behind your soldering area etc. Venting can be done through a window, through a wall or through the ceiling.
-In the case of a ceiling mounted system, place the hood behind your soldering area so that the fumes don’t flow by your face first!
+The system, described below, can be used over your soldering area, under your soldering area, next to your soldering area, behind your soldering area, etc. Venting can be done through a window, through a wall, or through the ceiling.
+In the case of a ceiling-mounted system, place the hood behind your soldering area so that the fumes don’t flow by your face first!